 Among the Greek islands, Mykonos - with no doubt - is the most famous for its cosmopolitan atmosphere, the exciting nightlife, the unrevealed Cycladic architecture and the magnificent beaches.
 Mykonos, a small island known also as The island of Wind, constitutes a thrilling destination, combining luxury jet set venues with nature’s rich heritage.

 It is one of the Cycladic islands, in the Aegean Sea, has got a regular connection with the ports of Piraeus or Rafina and an airport connecting it with Athens, Thessaloniki and other major cities in Greece.
 During the summer period, there are frequent charter flights from all over the world.

 This is the first Greek island that made tourism fashionable, firstly for the sea and sun and later a haven for anyone from well known international artists to renowned politicians, nowadays Mykonos is no longer just a fashionable destination but a stable value for any holiday style.

 The town is spread over a flat area and conveys the impression of solid aesthetic cohesion, against all other island towns, which are built on naturally amphitheatrically sites.
 It is famed as the quintessential town with maze-like narrow paths framed by dazzlingly white-washed buildings.

-Alefkandra or Little Venice, is a unique neighborhood all over Greece, as the waves splash windows and create an amazing landscape.
+Alexandra or Little Venice, is a unique neighbourhood and well known throughout Greece, as the waves splash the whitewashed waterfront building creating an epic landscape.
 The adjacent neighbourhood of Kastro, the Archaeological Museum, the picturesque windmills, the church of Panayia Paraportiani and shopping in Matogianni (a famous street with international fashion boutiques) are some of the hottest spots of Mykonos and an unmissable "People Watching" experience.

 The island is only small and is easily explored.
 It has great beaches with soft white sand and crystal blue waters, offering all sorts of entertainment.

-Super Paradise and Paradise are the top and most famous in Aegean Sea.
+Super Paradise and Paradise are the top and most famous in the Aegean Sea.
 Elia beach, with the endless golden shore, Platys Yialos, with the amazing water sports, Agios Ioannis, Kalafatis, Ftelia, Ornos, Psarou, Tourlos, Houlakia, Agios Stefanos, Ano Mera and Megali Ammos are some more worldwide famous beaches on the island.